Iron deficiency: Causes

-Iron deficiency can be caused by many factors and health conditions and in many cases it can be treated with iron supplements.
+Many factors and health conditions can cause iron deficiency, and in many cases, it can be treated with iron supplements.
 In women, blood loss from heavy periods is a common cause of iron deficiency.
 Pregnant women are at risk of iron deficiency.
-Internal bleeding such as from an ulcer in the stomach or intestines is another common cause.
+Internal bleeding, such as from an ulcer in the stomach or intestines, is another common cause.
 Blood loss from donating blood can contribute to iron deficiency.
-There are also other factors that put people at risk including:
+There are also other factors that put people at risk, including: